New farmworker housing project emerges in Sunnyside amid labor and immigration shifts

 This marks the first time H-2A workers will have to pay for employer-provided housing, which had previously been required to be free under federal law.

 According to Department of Revenue records, permits for remodeling began in January just one month after the sale.
-The work includes installing Arc-Fault Circuit Interrupters , which are used to prevent electrical fires, and replacing wall outlets to meet dormitory safety standards.
-Records indicate the changes are required as the hotel’s 48 rooms are covered into dormitory-style housing.
+The work includes installing Arc-Fault Circuit Interrupters, which are used to prevent electrical fires, and replacing wall outlets to meet dormitory safety standards.
+Records indicate the changes are required as the hotel’s 48 rooms are converted into dormitory-style housing.
 It’s unclear, however, how many workers will be housed in each room.

 Additionally, records obtained by The Spokesman-Review and Spokane Public Radio also show plans for two new detached buildings, each measuring 1,300 square feet, would serve as shared cooking and dining facilities.